MBA Clubs and Committees

 Special Interest Clubs

 Special interest clubs allow students to pursue interests outside of academics and connect with others with the same interests.
 These clubs can help students develop their talents and find their niche.
-They can also provide a place for student to share their interest and passions with others
+They can also provide a place for students to share their interests and passions with others.

 Entrepreneurship & Venture Capital Club

 E & VC Club is one of the most active clubs in the program.
 We provide a platform for members to learn new skills, share ideas, and team up for various competitions.
-In the past, many of the E & VC club members have gone on to start their own successful businesses, which makes us a very strong networked community.
+In the past, many of the E & VC club members have gone on to start their successful businesses, which makes us a powerful networked community.

 Net Impact Club